What happens to pensions when you divorce?

 How are pensions split in a divorce?

-The outcome will depend on what has been agreed between both parties and/or ordered by the court.
-Once agreed and sealed by a Judge the court will settle your divorce pension rights by issuing a court order.
+The outcome will depend on what has been agreed between both parties or determined by the court.
+Once the agreement is finalised and approved by a judge through a Consent Order, your pension rights will be settled with a legally binding court order

 The court order sets out what proportion of one or more pension schemes will be transferred from one partner to their ex-spouse and the pension split is generally accomplished in one of three ways: